Deathmajorasmask/MarioRPG-OpenGL/README.md

 ### Prerequisites

 You will have to download.
-* Visual Studio (any version).
-This project is by default in version 2015.
+* Visual Studio compatible with all version.
+Default project Visual studio 2015

-* Install sdk compatible
+* Install / update sdk & platform toolset compatible (140v)

 ### Installation